U.S. House Speaker Pelosi's husband assaulted with hammer at home | Politics

 In January 2021, her home was vandalized with graffiti messages saying "Cancel rent" and "We want everything" painted on the house and a pig's head left in front of the garage, according to media reports.
 McConnell's home also was vandalized around that time.

-Representative Adam Kinzinger, one of two Republicans on the House Jan.
-6 panel, condemned the rise of incendiary campaign rhetoric vilifying political opponents and promoting falsehoods about widespread voter fraud.
+Representative Adam Kinzinger, one of two Republicans on the House panel investigating the Jan.
+6 attack, condemned the rise of incendiary campaign rhetoric vilifying political opponents and promoting falsehoods about widespread voter fraud.
 "When you convince people that politicians are rigging elections, drink babies blood, etc, you will get violence.
 This must be rejected," he wrote on Twitter, calling on Republican candidates and elected officials to "speak out, and now."

 In a politically polarized climate, threats against Republican and Democratic lawmakers have been on the rise.
 Capitol Police said they investigated 9,625 incidents in 2021, nearly a threefold increase from 2017.
 A gunman angered by Trump shot and wounded five Republican members of Congress at a baseball practice in 2017, and Democrat Gabby Giffords was shot in the head at a public appearance in 2011.

 Paul Pelosi, who owns a San Francisco-based real estate and venture capital firm, was convicted of a misdemeanor charge of driving under the influence of alcohol after becoming involved in an auto accident in May.
 He was sentenced to five days in jail in Napa County, California, but his term was offset by community service and credit given for time already served immediately following his arrest.
-(Additional reporting by Brendan O'Brien, Jonathan Allen, Doina Chiacu, Rich McKay, Rami Ayyub, Tim Ahmann and Gram Slattery; Editing by Andy Sullivan, Jonathan Oatis, Alistair Bell and Daniel Wallis)
+(Additional reporting by Brendan O'Brien, Jonathan Allen, Doina Chiacu, Rich McKay, Rami Ayyub, Tim Ahmann and Gram Slattery; Writing by Andy Sullivan and Steve Gorman; Editing by Jonathan Oatis, Alistair Bell and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)